 The following table shows the XPath expressions.
+Often the current node is also named the context.

 Expression Description

-nodename Selects all nodes with the name "nodename"
+nodename Selects all child nodes with the name "nodename"

-/ Selects from the root node
+/ Selects the root node

-// Selects any node from the current node that match the selection
+// Selects any node from the current node that match the context selection

-Selects the current node
+Selects the context (current) node

-Selects the parent of the current node
+Selects the parent of the context (current) node

-@ Selects attributes
+@ Selects attributes of the context node

-In the following we expect that the variable tree is bound the full document tree we previously created parsing the xml string.
-In Pharo expressions selecting nodes returns set of nodes.
+In the following we expect that the variable tree is bound the full document tree we previously created parsing the XML string.
+Location path expressions return node sets, which are empty if no nodes match.
 Now let us play with the system to really see how it works.